 Keeping the right foot of the cuy as a good luck charm when traveling long distances is still a practice.
 Some offer cuy skulls to the ahuilus, spirits of ancestors that live in the mountains, in exchange for protection from storms that could prevent them from reaching their destination safely.

-In the south of Cusco (Santa Barbara, province of Canas), guinea pigs are essential in religious ceremonies of worship to the apus (mountain gods), requesting favors and help from the inhabitants, especially in the rituals to keep the hail away and prevent it from affecting the crops.
+In the south of Cusco (Santa Barbara, province of Canas), guinea pigs are still essential in religious ceremonies of worship to the apus (mountain gods), requesting favors and help from the inhabitants, especially in the rituals to keep the hail away and prevent it from affecting the crops.

-At the moment that the inhabitants observe that the charged and colored clouds are approaching dark, they hold a guinea pig in their hands as they run out of their house, squeezing the guinea pig’s ears and moving it from one place to another to make it scream; well It is believed that the guinea pig’s cry or squeal is an imploration to the gods so that it does not rain so hard and protect the crops.
+At the moment that the inhabitants observe that the charged and colored clouds are approaching dark, they hold a guinea pig in their hands as they run out of their house, squeezing the guinea pig’s ears and moving it from one place to another to make it squeal; well It is believed that the guinea pig’s cry or squeal is an imploration to the gods so that it does not rain so hard and protect the crops.

 In addition, guinea pigs are also used in offering ceremonies to Pachamama and to the mountains, to request that they be granted a good production; proceeding to the burning of fetuses of guinea pigs (those that are dried from days before) together with other elements of the ritual offering.